silentorb/marloth-story/books/fairytale/part3.md

 be considering the occasion.

 "Today is the day," she said.
 "The day of your examination.
-The doctor asked me to get your prepared for your hearing."
+The doctor asked me to prepare you for the hearing."

 She had all of her regular collection of instruments with her.
 One of them was a syringe.
 The other was a bottle of the doctor's serum which